the1Riddle/the1Riddle/README.md

 <h1>Hello, pals... <img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 25px></picture></h1>

-I'm Elvis Otieno, a passionate software engineering student at ALX Africa/Holberton School, dedicated to honing my skills in application development, and software systems as I strive to excel in the dynamic field of software development.
+I'm Elvis Otieno, <!--a passionate software engineering student at ALX Africa/Holberton School, dedicated to honing my skills in application development, and software systems as I strive to excel in the dynamic field of software development.--> a young passionate and dynamic software developer dedicated to creating cutting-edge applications and websites, with a primary focus on the backend.

-- Currently, I'm crafting my specialization projects with precision and joy.
+- Currently, I'm working on the EmpowerHer website project with precision and joy.

 I am also an open-Sourcerer and seeking more opportunities to collaborate on any.
 If you would like to reach me, you can achieve that through my: <br>
 <br>[![Gmail badge](https://img.shields.io/badge/gmail-red?logo=gmail&style=for-the-badge&logoColor=white)](mailto:elvisotienomboya@gmail.com)